Kaba8081/advent-of-code/README.md

   ```

 ### AOC_COOKIE
 Advent of code's input files are generated based on the user's id inside the browser cookies.
-To find press F12 while logged in on [https://adventofcode.com/](https://adventofcode.com/), go to `storage` tab and copy the `session` cookie value.

-In order to retrieve the input file from the server this variable needs to be specified in a new file called `.env` so inside it should look like this:
+In order to retrieve this file from the server, a variable needs to be specified in a new file called `.env` so that inside it should look like this:
 ```python3
 AOC_COOKIE = "..." # secret cookie id goes here
 ```
+To find the value, press F12 while logged in on [https://adventofcode.com/](https://adventofcode.com/), go to `storage` tab and copy the `session` cookie value.